Everything you need to plan, test and validate every aspect of a new process

 Throughout the design process, you need to see how the proposed system will affect not just space, but also staff and equipment needs, anticipated processes, and the expected ongoing operating costs.

-Far too often, great opportunities can be passed by because the project potential was lost in a long briefing report or because nobody was really captivated by presentations full of colorful charts.
+Great opportunities can be passed by because the project potential was lost in a long briefing report or because nobody was really captivated by presentations full of colorful charts.

 Simulation is more convincing than just displaying the end results, as stakeholders can see the new process play out in front of them.
 As they can easily see and understand exactly how the new process will work, stakeholders become much more engaged with proposals and recommendations.